hpc/pavilion2/docs/tests/format.rst

 you'd like, as long as the end result still conforms to Pavilion's expected structure.

-All config keys in pavilion are **lowercase**, including test names.
+All config keys in pavilion are **lowercase**, but test and variable names can be mixed case.

 .. code:: yaml